Lung Cancer Choices©© 5th Edition Menu

 Antibody-drug conjugates are formed when an antibody is fused with a drug via a linking structure.
 The antibody portion serves to identify and target cancer cells, allowing for delivery of the cytotoxic “payload” directly to the tumor.
 This technique has the potential to improve therapeutic response while minimizing the risk for side effects.
 Resistance to these types of therapies can develop when either the cell decreases expression of the antibody target, when there is decreased internalization of the drug payload, or when there is increased export of the therapeutic compound out of the cell before it can have an anti-tumor effect.

 Ado-trastuzumab emtansine (T-DM1) is an ADC directed against HER 2.
 Although it appeared to be quite effective in breast cancer, the impact in lung cancer has been less significant.
 In a trial with 49 patients, there were only 4 partial responses, and these were seen only in those patients 7 with the highest level of HER2 overexpression.
 Median progression free survival was 2.7 months.
-The TDM1 was well tolerated with fatigue being the only grade 3 adverse event reported in more than one patient.
-Also noted were risks of infusion related reactions and thrombocytopenia.5
+TDM1 was well tolerated with fatigue being the only grade 3 adverse event reported in more than one patient.
+Also noted were risks of infusion related reactions and thrombocytopenia.4

-U3-1402 is an ADC directed against HER3.
+Patritumab deruxtecan (U3-1402) is an ADC directed against HER3.
 Its toxic therapy is DC 8951, which is a topoisomerase 1 inhibitor.
 It is currently being evaluated in a phase 1 clinical trial for patients whose metastatic NSCLC has an EGFR mutation and whose disease has progressed on an oral EGFR directed targeted therapy.
-Initial trial results are not yet available, but are expected to be published in 2022.6
+6It has shown the ability to overcome resistance mechanisms such as C797S, T790M, HER2, and CDK4 amplifications.8 Initial trial results were promising, with an ORR of 39% and median PFS of 8.2 months.9 The most common side effects were hematologic, including decreased neutrophil count, anemia, and decreased platelet count.
+It was well tolerated with only 9% of patients discontinuing treatment due to adverse effects.
+Phase ½ trials NCT03260491 and NCT02980341 are ongoing.10

 Telisotuzumab Vedotin (ABBV-399) is a c-Met–targeted antibody-drug conjugate.
 Results of the Phase 1b study of telisotuzumab vedotin in combination with erlotinib in patients with lung cancer harboring an EGFR mutation and c-Met amplification showed a response rate of up to 35%.
 Side effects included rash, diarrhea, nausea, vomiting, fatigue, neuropathy, and loss of appetite.
-An increased risk of blood clots was seen as well.8
+An increased risk of blood clots was seen as well.14

 Targeted Therapy - Small Molecules